How we test products

 Motion transfer can also be affected by the top layer.

-So, for example, a sprung mattress with a cushioning memory foam layer may offer enhanced motion isolation. 👌
+So, for example, a sprung mattress with a cushioning latex or memory foam layer may offer enhanced motion isolation. 👌

 A memory foam topper can also change the sleeping surface and affect motion transfer - but this will also affect the overall feel of the mattress.